microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/v1.0/docs/Microsoft.Graph.Identity.DirectoryManagement.md

 Get the number of the resource

 ### [Get-MgOrganization](Get-MgOrganization.md)
-Get the properties and relationships of the currently authenticated organization.
+Read properties and relationships of the organization object.
-Since the organization resource supports extensions, you can also use the GET operation to get custom properties and extension data in an organization instance.

 ### [Get-MgOrganizationBranding](Get-MgOrganizationBranding.md)
 Retrieve the default organizational branding object, if the Accept-Language header is set to 0 or default.